Port of Tripoli (Lebanon): History

-Sailboats built mainly in Arwad island and later also in El Mina as well, had been in sharp decline with the rise of Steam Ships, and the city had seen increased activity as an offloading site for merchant ships, and with service industries emerging, such as the use of transport Barges which would be used to offload the ship's cargo from its anchored position to the sea shores The French Mandate continued its development of the port by constructing a small docking station within the man made pond resulting from the break water constructed and now buzzing with Barges.
-Barges would dock an allow for faster and more efficient cargo offloading and was transported to the railway station and on to the wagons into inland Syria, Iraq and Jordan.
-This also coincided with the Iraq Petroleum Company (IPC) pipeline project to import steel and iron for its refinery construction project in the neighbouring Lebanese town of Bedawi.
+Sailboats built mainly on the island of Arwad in Syria and later also in El Mina sharply declined with the rise of steamships, and the city saw increased activity as an offloading site for merchant ships and with service industries emerging, such as the use of transport barges which were used to offload the ships' cargo from its anchored position to the sea shores.
+The French Mandate continued its development of the port by constructing a small docking station within the man-made pond resulting from the break water constructed and now buzzing with barges.
+The barges' docking allowed for faster and more efficient offloading of cargo, which was then transported to the railway station and on to the wagons into inland Syria, Iraq and Jordan.
+This also coincided with the Iraq Petroleum Company (IPC) pipeline project to import steel and iron for its refinery construction project in the neighbouring Lebanese town of Beddawi.

-During the late 1950s, the government of Lebanese President Kamil Chamoun and Prime Minister Rashid Karami awarded a contract to the Italian company Veining to construct a modern day harbor.
-Intense lobbying from Beirut Harbor patrons, the depth of the inner harbor pond was restricted to 8 meters, which would later hinder the Tripoli harbor from receiving larger vessels.
-With work beginning in 1957, the first Board of Directors was appointed in 1961 to oversee the day to day operation of the harbor, now a government entity.
+During the late 1950s, the government of Lebanese President Camille Chamoun and Prime Minister Rashid Karami awarded a contract to the Italian company Veining to construct a modern harbor.
+Due to intense lobbying from Port of Beirut patrons, the depth of the inner harbor pond was restricted to 8 meters, which would later hinder the Tripoli harbor from receiving larger vessels.
+With work beginning in 1957, the first board of directors was appointed in 1961 to oversee the daily operations of the harbor, now a government entity.